Empowering undocumented young people in their pursuit of college, career and citizenship

 To complete the application, students and one parent will need to complete the 2nd step of the signature process.
-To create the Parent Pin, students must click the red button indicated in the screen shot above.

 The name, birth date and wages of the parent signing the Dream application are entered and must match what the information the student previously provided the Dream application.

 Once you retrieve the Parent PIN, you will have to go to the Dream Application home page to add the parent signature to the Dream Application.